 All Listing and Escrow files should include all documents related to the listing or escrow and any and all correspondence, notes, e-mail communications, text messages, etc. Associates are encouraged to make copies for their own personal files.
 The Company reserves the right to maintain digital and/or paper files in storage for the statutory period as required by law.
 Associates should keep their transaction files as long as legally required.
 All files (Listing, Escrow, etc.) are the property of the Company.
 Any files located in the office (whether Listing, Escrow, etc.) MUST remain in the office.

 In addition to original copies, all Listing Files, Escrow Files, and Transaction Files must be uploaded to RELAY Transaction Management (a link to which is available in the Associate’s My Hawaii Life account).
 Files maintained by the office and by Associates within the office are confidential, including faxes.
-Associates or members of the public are not authorized to look in another Associate’s office files or faxes without the permission of the Broker-In-Charge or Principal Broker.
+Associates or members of the public are not authorized to look in another Associate’s office files or faxes without the permission of the Director of Sales.
 Inappropriate access by an Employee, Associate, or their clients will result in termination of the Associate’s or Employee’s relationship with the Company.

 3.2 Keys and Lockboxes